wardz/ClassicCastbars/README.md

 ## ClassicCastbars
-Adds castbars for Target Frame and Nameplates in Classic World of Warcraft 1.13.x.
+Adds castbars to TargetFrame and nameplates in Classic World of Warcraft 1.13.x.
 You may toggle which unitframes you want to see castbars for.
 See configuration below.

 ## Install